yihong0618/SunoSongsCreator/README.md

 # SunoSongsCreator
-About About High quality songs generation by https://www.suno.ai/.
+About High quality songs generation by https://www.suno.ai/.
 Reverse engineered API.

 ## How to
 - Login to https://app.suno.ai/ and generate some smings.